 Even if you earn more than these amounts, you may still keep 50x the highest minimum hourly wage in the State or 85% of your net pay, whichever is more.

 If you earn less than these amounts, none of your wages can be garnished.

 $507.50 every 2 weeks

-If possible, do not get your pay check by direct deposit.
+No. You should not do this.
 Wages are exempt from garnishment at the time your employer pays you.
 If you cash your check and put the money in a bank account, or if your employer pays you by direct deposit, a creditor may claim that the funds are no longer exempt as wages.